frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 A FreeIPA-based tool could be implemented to request short-lived user certificates for the purpose of VPN authentication.
-It would be inappropriate to accept as valid any client certificate issued by the top-level CA, so a sub-CA specifically for VPN authentication should be created for this purpose.
+It would be inappropriate to accept as valid any client certificate issued by the host CA, so a sub-CA specifically for VPN authentication should be created for this purpose.
 The certificate-issuing tool would direct certificates signing requests to the VPN sub-CA.